Eighty Years' War: Peace of Münster

 The negotiations between Spain and the Republic formally started in January 1646 as part of the more general peace negotiations between the warring parties in the Thirty Years' War.
 The States General sent eight delegates from several of the provinces as none trusted the others to represent them adequately.
-They were Willem van Ripperda (Overijssel), Frans van Donia (Friesland), Adriaen Clant tot Stedum (Groningen), Adriaen Pauw and Jan van Mathenesse (Holland), Barthold van Gent (Gelderland), Johan de Knuyt (Zeeland) and Godert van Reede (Utrecht).
+They were Willem van Ripperda (Overijssel), Frans van Donia (Friesland), Adriaen Clant tot Stedum (Groningen), Adriaan Pauw and Jan van Mathenesse (Holland), Barthold van Gent (Gelderland), Johan de Knuyt (Zeeland) and Godert van Reede (Utrecht).
 The Spanish delegation was led by Gaspar de Bracamonte, 3rd Count of Peñaranda.
 The negotiations were held in what is now the Haus der Niederlande in Münster.

 The Dutch and Spanish delegations soon reached an agreement, based on the text of the Twelve Years' Truce.
 It therefore confirmed Spain's recognition of Dutch independence.
 The Dutch demands (closure of the Scheldt, cession of the Meierij, formal cession of Dutch conquests in the Indies and Americas, and lifting of the Spanish embargoes) were generally met.
 However, the general negotiations between the main parties dragged on, because France kept formulating new demands.
 Eventually it was decided therefore to split off the peace between the Republic and Spain from the general peace negotiations.
 This enabled the two parties to conclude what technically was a separate peace (to the annoyance of France, which maintained that this contravened the alliance treaty of 1635 with the Republic).

 The text of the Treaty (in 79 articles) was fixed on 30 January 1648.
 It was then sent to the principals (King Philip IV of Spain and the States General) for ratification.
 Five provinces voted to ratify (against the advice of stadtholder William) on 4 April (Zeeland and Utrecht being opposed).
 Utrecht finally yielded to pressure by the other provinces, but Zeeland held out and refused to sign.
 It was eventually decided to ratify the peace without Zeeland's consent.
 The delegates to the peace conference affirmed the peace on oath on 15 May 1648 (though the delegate of Zeeland refused to attend, and the delegate of Utrecht suffered a possibly diplomatic illness).

 In the broader context of the treaties between France and the Holy Roman Empire, and Sweden and the Holy Roman Empire of 14 and 24 October 1648, which comprise the Peace of Westphalia, but which were not signed by the Republic, the Republic now also gained formal "independence" from the Holy Roman Empire, just like the Swiss Cantons.
 In both cases this was just a formalisation of a situation that had already existed for a long time.
 France and Spain did not conclude a treaty and so remained at war until the peace of the Pyrenees of 1659.
 The peace was celebrated in the Republic with sumptuous festivities.
 It was solemnly promulgated on the 80th anniversary of the execution of the Counts of Egmont and Horne on 5 June 1648.